-First of 22 Chinese miners trapped in gold mine rescued
+11 of 22 Chinese miners trapped in gold mine rescued

-(CNN)A miner who was trapped underground in a gold mine for more than two weeks in eastern China has been rescued, Chinese state media reported.
+(CNN)Eleven miners who were trapped in a gold mine for more than two weeks in eastern China have been rescued, Chinese state media reported.

+Authorities have been racing to dig out 22 people trapped underground in the city of Qixia, Shandong Province, since an explosion blocked their exit on January 10.

-He was lifted to safety at 11:13 a.m. local time in the city of Qixia, Shandong Province, and was in an "extremely weak condition," according to state-run news wire Xinhua.
+The first miner was rescued on Sunday morning at about 11:13 a.m. local time, and was in "extremely weak condition," according to state-run news wire Xinhua.
 State broadcaster CCTV said he was sent to hospital.

-Twenty-two miners were believed to be inside the mine when an explosion blocked their exit on January 10.
+The next 10 were lifted from a deeper section of the mine.
+At least one of them was injured, according to CCTV, but it is not clear how seriously.

-One miner is believed to be dead after sustaining a head injury in the blast, state media said.
-Ten people are stuck in the mine's chamber 600 meters (1,969 feet) underground, but they are in contact with the outside world because rescue workers were able to drill a channel into a section the mine and install a telephone line, according to Xinhua.
-The fate and whereabouts of the other 10 is unknown.
+Authorities had previously said 10 people who were stuck in the mine's chamber 600 meters (1,969 feet) underground were in contact with the outside world after rescue workers drilled a channel into a section the mine and installed a telephone line, according to Xinhua.
+It is not yet clear if those 10 are among those who have been rescued.

-The individual rescued Sunday was not among the 10 miners in contact with rescue workers, authorities said.

-Efforts have been underway to reach the workers since the blast occurred about 240 meters (800 feet) from the mine's entrance, but Chinese officials said Thursday it could take 15 days to drill through 70 tons of debris trapping many of the miners.
+Efforts have been underway to reach the workers since the blast occurred about 240 meters (800 feet) from the mine's entrance, but Chinese officials had said Thursday it could take 15 days to drill through 70 tons of debris trapping many of the miners.

 Food, medical supplies, blankets, and batches of nutrient solution have been passed down a shaft to the 10 workers who have been located.
 They are in good physical and psychological condition, Xinhua reported.

 According to state media, rescue teams are hoping to pull the miners out through a 711-millimeter (28-inch) diameter passage.
-By noon Thursday, rescuers had drilled 18 meters into the mineshaft but heavy debris could slow efforts.
+By noon Thursday, rescuers had drilled 18 meters (59 feet) into the mineshaft but heavy debris could slow efforts.

 Concern has been growing for the uncontacted miners.
 Some of the workers in the chamber are trying to help rescuers locate their missing colleagues by using laser pointers and loudspeakers, but they have received no response, Xinhua reported.